OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 snyk test

-# Example with Dependabot (GitHub)
+# Simplified example — Dependabot (GitHub)

 # Automatic configuration in .github/dependabot.yml

-Position: 4th place (down from 2nd place)
+Position: 4th place (down from 2nd place in 2021)

-Prevalence: 3.80% of applications
+Prevalence: 3.80% of affected applications

 Protection measures: